jmcnamara/XlsxWriter/dev/docs/source/page_setup.rst

 The Worksheet Class (Page Setup)
 ================================

-Page set-up methods affect the way that a worksheet looks when it is printed.
-They control features such as paper size, orientation, page headers and margins.
+Page set-up methods affect the way that a worksheet looks to the user or when it is printed.
+They control features such as paper size, orientation, page headers and margins and gridlines.

 These methods are really just standard :ref:`worksheet <worksheet>` methods.
 They are documented separately for the sake of clarity.